 At 7.8 miles, Big Poplar is the longest loop and another favorite of local trail runners.
 Named for a large poplar tree around the 10-mile marker, this hike has several rock formations and creek crossings.

-• For families with young ones, check out the Junior Ranger program in FDR State Park
+- Kids, check out the Junior Ranger program in FDR State Park for fun, free activities

 Callaway Gardens And Resort

 Callaway Resort and Gardens is a lively establishment in the heart of Harris County.
 There are 10 miles of paved trails throughout the garden’s scenic landscape.
-Parking is abundant in the various areas of the resort, the map below will provide helpful insight.
+Parking is abundant in various areas of the resort.

 Callaway Brothers Azalea Bowl and Chapel Trail